stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 `ballot.value`
-: Each time the ballot counter is changed, the value is also recomputed as follows:  If any ballot has been confirmed prepared, then `ballot.value` is taken to to be `h.value` for the highest confirmed prepared ballot `h`.
-Otherwise (if no such `h` exists), the value is taken as the output of the deterministic combining function applied to all confirmed nominated values.
-Note that the set of confirmed nominated values may continue to grow in the background during balloting, so `ballot.value` may change even if no ballots are confirmed prepared.
+: Each time the ballot counter is changed, the value is also recomputed as follows:

+    * If any ballot has been confirmed prepared, then `ballot.value` is taken to to be `h.value` for the highest confirmed prepared ballot `h`.
+(Note that once this is the case, the node can stop sending `SCPNomination` messages, as `h.value` supersedes any output of the nomination protocol.)

+    * Otherwise (if no such `h` exists), if one or more values are confurmed nominated, then `ballot.value` is taken as the output of the deterministic combining function applied to all confirmed nominated values.
+Note that because the NOMINATION and PREPARE phases run concurrently, the set of confirmed nominated values may continue to grow during balloting, changing `ballot.value` even if no ballots are confirmed prepared.

+    * Otherwise, if no value ballot is confirmed prepared and no value is confirmed nominated, but the node has accepted a ballot prepared (because `prepare(b)` meets blocking threshold for some ballot `b`), then `ballot.value` is taken as the value of the highest such accepted prepared ballot.

+    * Otherwise, if no value is confirmed nominated and no value is accepted prepared, then a node cannot yet send an `SCPPrepare` message and must continue sending only `SCPNomination` messages.

 `prepared`
 : The highest accepted prepared ballot not exceeding the `ballot`